magento-hackathon/MultiServer/README.md

 * Works for upload files in WYSIWYG editor
 * Works for favicon upload
 * Works for Import/Export -> Dataflow Profiles -> Export files
+* Works for Category Images
+* Works for Product Images

 Compatibility
 ===========